-This item includes assets, plants, machinery and equipment, as well as the property used to go about the company's business.
+This item includes assets, plants, machinery and equipment, the property used to go about the company's business, as well as the registration, in accordance with the new accounting standard IFRS 16 - Leasing, of the right to use the leased properties.
 In the statutory financial statements, tangible fixed assets are entered at cost and systematically depreciated on a straight-line basis, according to their residual possible use, starting from when they are ready for use.
 In accordance with Solvency II standards, properties and other tangible fixed assets must instead be measured at fair value.
-More specifically, for property, the adjustment to fair value was calculated with reference to the appraisal prepared to determine the current value as at 31 December 2018, requested from a qualified professional in compliance with the criteria pursuant to Art.
+More specifically, for property, the adjustment to fair value was calculated with reference to the appraisal prepared to determine the current value as at 31 December 2019, requested from a qualified professional in compliance with the criteria pursuant to Art.
 20 of ISVAP Regulation no. 22 of 04 April 2008.
 The fair value of property is determined using two different appraisal procedures, according to the type of property to be valued: the market comparison approach (MCA) and discounted cash flow analysis (DCFA).
 For each property, the specific characteristics were considered, namely the type of property and architectonic features, intended purpose, size, position, type of use, possibility of leasing or sale, the type of occupation and all other factors significant in terms of the market segmentation and choice of the valuation method.

-The difference between the Solvency II value of the properties (39,651 thousand euros) and the statutory value (31,766 thousand euros) is 7,885 thousand euros.
+The difference between the Solvency II value of the properties (38,845 thousand euros) and the statutory value (30,538 thousand euros) is 8,307 thousand euros.

-For other tangible fixed assets, the value stated on the statutory financial statements, of 806 thousand euros, was considered as representative of fair value.
+For other tangible fixed assets, the value stated on the statutory financial statements, of 890 thousand euros, was considered as representative of fair value.